EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 - MemoryMate should continuously learn from user interactions and adapt its responses accordingly.
 - It should improve its accuracy in voice recognition and personalization over time.
+- It should detect the importance of specific topics/information to store them effectively.

 ### Emergency Assistance